CALL FOR ABSTRACTS

 Oral, Poster, Workshop or Clinical Case

 The call for abstracts is now closed.
-Notices of acceptance will be sent out the end of May.
-If you have not received notification by May 31, please email email@example.com.
+Notices of acceptance have gone out.
+If you have not received notification, please first check your junk folder and then email email@example.com.

 The theme of the meeting is “Building Resilience in Seniors’ Mental Health in Canada.”
 The future is resilience!